aiidateam/aiida-core/docs/source/topics/plugins.rst

 Why entry points?
 =================

-AiiDA defines a set of entry point groups (see :ref:`topics:plugins:entrypointgroups:` below).
+AiiDA defines a set of entry point groups (see :ref:`topics:plugins:entrypointgroups` below).
 By inspecting the entry points added to these groups by AiiDA plugins, AiiDA can offer uniform interfaces to interact with them.
 For example: